cisco/cisco-network-puppet-module/docs/README-install_guide.md

 <a name="overview"></a>
 ## Overview

-This document describes the installation and setup of the Puppet Cisco module for the management of Cisco Nexus switches.
-These instructions focus on manual setup.
+This document describes how to install and manually setup the Puppet Cisco module for the managing Cisco Nexus switches.

 <a name="pre-install"></a>
 ## Pre-install tasks

-This Puppet module supports two modes of operation, a Puppet agent mode, and a Puppet Agentless mode.
-The setup varies slightly for each mode, since the Puppet agent mode has a Puppet agent installed directly on to the device and communicates directly to the Puppet Master, whereas the Puppet Agentless mode will communicate with the device typically through a [Proxy Agent](https://puppet.com/docs/puppet/5.5/puppet_device.html#concept-562).
+This Puppet module supports two modes of operation: an agent mode and an agentless mode.
+The setup varies slightly for each mode — the agent mode has a Puppet agent installed directly on to the device and communicates directly with the Puppet master, whereas the agentless mode communicates with the device typically through a [Proxy Agent](https://puppet.com/docs/puppet/latest/puppet_device.html#concept-562).

-On each puppetserver or PE master that needs to serve catalogs for NX-OS devices will require the [puppetlabs-ciscopuppet](https://forge.puppet.com/puppetlabs/ciscopuppet) and the following Puppet modules:
+Each puppetserver or PE master that serve catalogs for NX-OS devices require [puppetlabs-ciscopuppet](https://forge.puppet.com/puppetlabs/ciscopuppet) and the following two modules:

 * [puppetlabs-netdev_stdlib](https://forge.puppet.com/puppetlabs/netdev_stdlib) (v0.18.0 or later)
 * [puppetlabs-resource_api](https://forge.puppet.com/puppetlabs/resource_api)

-For more information on Puppet module installation see [Puppet Labs: Installing Modules](https://docs.puppetlabs.com/puppet/latest/reference/modules_installing.html)

-The Resource API Ruby gem will also need to be installed on any puppetserver or PE master that needs to serve catalogs for an NX-OS device.
+You will also need to install the Resource API Ruby gem:

 ```bash
 puppetserver gem install puppet-resource_api
 puppetserver reload
 ```

+For more information on installing Puppet modules, [Installing and managing modules](https://puppet.com/docs/puppet/latest/modules_installing.html)

 <a name="agent-mode"></a>
-#### Puppet Agent mode
+#### Puppet agent mode

-The Puppet Agent mode is supported through the [2018.1 LTS Puppet Enterprice version](https://puppet.com/misc/puppet-enterprise-lifecycle) and provides the benefits of having access to [Puppet core types](https://puppet.com/docs/puppet/5.5/cheatsheet_core_types.html) for management of the underlying OS on the NX-OS device.
+The agent mode is supported by the [2018.1 LTS Puppet Enterprice version](https://puppet.com/misc/puppet-enterprise-lifecycle) and provides access to [Puppet core types](https://puppet.com/docs/puppet/5.5/cheatsheet_core_types.html) for managing the underlying OS on the NX-OS device.

-The Puppet Agent requires installation and setup on each device.
-Agent setup can be performed as a manual process or it may be automated.
-For more information please see the [README-agent-install.md](https://github.com/cisco/cisco-network-puppet-module/blob/master/docs/README-agent-install.md) document for detailed instructions on agent installation and configuration on Cisco Nexus devices.
+Install and setup the Puppet agent on each device — you can do this manually or as an automated process.
+For instructions on how to install agents and configure Cisco Nexus devices, see [README-agent-install.md](https://github.com/cisco/cisco-network-puppet-module/blob/master/docs/README-agent-install.md).

 <a name="agentless-mode"></a>
-#### Puppet Agentless mode
+#### Puppet agentless mode

-Using the module in the Puppet Agentless mode will harness the [`puppet device` command](https://puppet.com/docs/puppet/5.5/puppet_device.html), where it will communicate remotely with the device using the [configuration details provided](https://puppet.com/docs/puppet/5.5/puppet_device.html#concept-363).
+Using the module in the agentless mode will harness the [`puppet device` command](https://puppet.com/docs/puppet/5.5/puppet_device.html) and communicate remotely with the device using the [configuration details provided](https://puppet.com/docs/puppet/latest/puppet_device.html#concept-363).

-This mode however has the limitations of being unable to manage the [Puppet core types](https://puppet.com/docs/puppet/5.5/cheatsheet_core_types.html) on the device, such as `file`, `package` etc.
+Note that this mode is unable to manage the [Puppet core types](https://puppet.com/docs/puppet/5.5/cheatsheet_core_types.html) on the device, such as `file`, `package` etc.

 <a name="gem-dependencies"></a>
 #### Common gem dependencies

-The following Ruby gems will need to be installed on the Puppet Agent which will be managing the device:
+The following Ruby gems need to be installed on the Puppet agent which will be managing the device:

 * [cisco_node_utils](https://rubygems.org/gems/cisco_node_utils)
 * [puppet-resource_api](https://rubygems.org/gems/puppet-resource_api)